kmraven/catmeme/README.md

 Just like the [sl](https://github.com/mtoyoda/sl) command, all key inputs are disabled while it's running, so you have no choice but to sit back and enjoy the cat meme calmly.

 ## Preview
+The resolution of the cat meme displayed depends on the console's text size.

 https://github.com/kmraven/catmeme/assets/128337097/dbed3245-c820-47fa-b8b2-e3dad3a9af32

 ### `-c` option